jfjlaros/retrofont/README.rst

 ----

-This package provides a programming library and a command line interface for conversion, creation and showing of TrueType retro fonts.
+This package provides a programming library and a command line interface for conversion, creation and manipulation of TrueType retro fonts.

 .. image:: https://raw.githubusercontent.com/jfjlaros/retrofont/master/docs/images/invader.png
    :width: 150px